everytrade-io/everytrade-pages/README.md

 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).
 NEW: Meet other users and join [WhaleBooks Community channel](https://signal.group/#CjQKIMPn0vQhrkiu12KtqYl1AS-de2EZA2mtG7N8usA2FrnyEhAZorgA3oCTtJ8ZLjZw7MOV).

+## Version 2024.09.051024

+Here are some useful features and enhancements for an advanced way of working.

+The Asset Accounts widget on the Portfolio page has a new Accounts tab.
+Here you'll find a comparison of the total of asset accounts by currency and against open positions, so you can quickly see if you're recording a large amount of cryptos without acquiring them.

+Transactions have received some practical improvements.
+A left click on a transaction row will take you to its details.
+A right click brings up the context menu.
+You can now duplicate a transaction directly from the context menu.
+The transaction details now always show information about the bound subtransaction.

+Other enhancements include a modal window control (e.g., Transaction detail) that allows you to hide the transaction background overlay and to hide and the then freely move the home window.
+It is no longer necessary to tag containers to access the transaction filter and bulk actions.
+You can now use a quick action to set notes on selected transactions.

+Labels can now be managed by the user.
+The list of labels can now be found in Settings / Lists.
+Also new is the interface for selecting the quick action label selection for selected transactions.

+### New Features
+ETD-1263 [portfolio] Comparison of the balance of the main asset accounts with the quantity in open positions.
+ETD-1338 [transactions] Duplicate the transaction.
+ETD-1386 [modals] Manually toggle modal window to pop-up and back.
+ETD-1392 [settings] List of Statuses.
+ETD-1253 [settings] List of labels.

+### Improvements
+ETD-216 [container] Delete job for connection synchronization.
+ETD-641 [connectors] Optimize state of synchronizations.
+ETD-1318 [transactions] Merge the fee information with transaction details.
+ETD-1337 [transactions] Set filter and bulk actions active even without container selection.
+ETD-1340 [container] Update Simplecoin CSV format.
+ETD-1356 [transactions] Refresh list after quick action.
+ETD-1363 [buckets] Bucket detail.
+ETD-1364 [transaction] Quick action: Add note.
+ETD-1385 [transactions] Open the Contents menu by right-clicking anywhere on the transaction line.
+ETD-1397 [transactions] Click on the line to the record detail.
+ETD-1402 [exports] Optimize exported file naming.

+### Bug Fixes
+ETD-1354 [reports] Accounting report does not contain labels.
+ETD-1401 [connectors] Coinmate.API don't connect.
+ETD-1408 [transactions] Deleting the content type parameter closes the filter interface.

 ## Version 2024.08.021149

 After a long time, you can get ready for a bunch of exciting news and improvements that we will be delivering in the coming months.